 Currently, the default is to log info level messages to stdout and warning and error to stderr.
 Output can be redirected to a file as follows java -Xlog:gc*,gc+ref:file=gc-%p_%t.log.
 The %p and %t parameters add the process id and a time stamp to the log file name.

 UL uses file rotation by default.
+Log file rotation causes a new log file to be created and used once the current file has reached a size limit.
 The defaults are; size threshold is *20M** for up to 5 files.
 For example, if the output is to gc.log, that file will be rolled over once it reaches 20M in size.
 The file will be renamed as gc.log.0 and a new gc.log will be started.
 This processes repeats creating gc.log.1, followed by gc.log.2, gc.log.3, and gc.log.4.
 On the next rollover, gc.log will overwrite gc.log.0 and the cycle will continue.
 Under this scheme, the base log, gc.log will always contain the most recent log entries.
 The defaults can be overridden using filesize (K,M,G) and filecount.
 For example, java -Xlog:gc*,gc+ref:file=gc.log::filesize=50M,filecount=10 rolls over at 50M into 10 files.

 Configuring UL From the Command Line

-The regular behaviour for JVM configurations is that if one is duplicated, the last duplication will override the initial setting.
+The expected behaviour for JVM command line parameters is that if one is duplicated, the last duplication will override the initial setting.
 However, -Xlog is irregular is that subsequent calls to -Xlog on the command line will add the new settings to the existing configuration.
-If we use our GC logging settings as an example, -Xlog:gc,gc+ref=debug,gc+phases=debug,gc+age=debug,safepoint:file=gc.log** could also be expressed as **-Xlog:gc:file=gc.log -Xlog:gc+ref=debug,gc+phases=debug,gc+age=debug,safepoint
+If we use our GC logging settings as an example, -Xlog:gc,gc+ref=debug,gc+phases=debug,gc+age=debug,safepoint:file=gc.log** could also be broken up into the two configurations **-Xlog:gc:file=gc.log -Xlog:gc+ref=debug,gc+phases=debug,gc+age=debug,safepoint.

 Managed Flags

--Xlog is a managed flag meaning that is can configured after the JVM has started.
-Any tool that can interact with the HotSpotDiagnosticMXBean can change the configuration of a managed flag.
-The difference between regular managed flags and -Xlog is that the logging flag remains additive.
+Yet another feature of -Xlog is that it is a managed flag.
+This means that -Xlog can be (re)configured after the JVM has started.
+Any tool that can interact with the HotSpotDiagnosticMXBean, such as jcmd, can change the configuration of a managed flag.
+For example, the command line tool jcmd can be used to reconfigure logging.
+The difference between regular managed flags and -Xlog is that while regular managed flags will over-write, -Xlog is additive.
 For example, say our JVM was started with -Xlog:gc*,safepoint:file=gc.log and afterwards we wanted to add the debug level logging.
 Specifying gc+ref=debug,gc+phases=debug,gc+age=debug in the tool of choice will add these configurations to the existing ones.
-The disable tag level can be used to completely reset logging back to it’s defaults.
+The disable tag level can be used to completely reset logging to its defaults.

 jcmd <pid> VM.log what=gc*,gc+ref</code>